 There is no one blanket answer to this question as our students all have individual career goals.
 However, below are some general guidelines:

-• For students who are carrying a heavy course load their final semester, have a low GPA and/or who know that they have struggled with time management in the past, you should plan on NOT taking COMD 4900 in your last semester along with Senior Project and the Senior Portfolio class as you will find it stressful and will not do your best work in any of the classes.
+For students who are carrying a heavy course load their final semester, have a low GPA and/or know that they have struggled with time management in the past, you should plan on NOT taking COMD 4900 in your last semester along with Senior Project and the Senior Portfolio class as you will find it stressful and will not do your best work in any of the classes.
 Instead, take it during your junior year or better still, the summer before your senior year.
+You can also complete COMD 4900 in the summer after completing all other classes for the BFA.
+You can still walk in the June graduation although your degree will not be mailed until the Fall.
+However, the advantage of doing this is that you may be hired full-time by your internship employer if the employer has a spot available and you have done well as an intern.

 16. I’ve found an internship on my own that is in design and now my employer is asking me for a letter stating I am receiving credit.
 Can I get a letter from the department for this employer?